JarateKing/fluassert/doc/examples.md

 Which would output:

 ```
-FLUASSERT| fail.cpp's main (line 5): testVariable should be 2 - but is 1
+FLUASSERT| ../examples/fail.cpp's main (line 5): testVariable should be 2 - but is 1
 ```